Interview with Lisa A

-I came to live in Italy in 1997 which I thought was a temporary move.
-I had been managing a restaurant in the Seattle area and decided it wasn't what I wanted to do with my life.
-I sold my car, put the money in the bank and moved to Italy to teach English to adults.
+In 1997 I had been managing a restaurant in the Seattle area and realized it wasn't what I wanted to do with my life.
+I decided to sell my car, put the money in the bank, and "temporarily" move to Italy to teach English to adults.
 At that time I did not speak Italian, and I did not have a job, but found one easily.
-I met my husband while teaching (I only taught adults) and that was it.
+I met my husband while teaching, and that was it.
 We were married in 2000 and are raising two sons.
 Filippo was born in 2001, and Emanuele in 2007.
 Living in Italy full-time has been an adventure (especially living next door to my mother-in-law…) and you'll need to come on tour with me to get more details!